fjborrell/MiniMix-ShazamKit-Demo/README.md

 This MVP/prototype was developed in ~4 days, and leverages Apple’s ShazamKit and MusicKit (+ Apple Music API) frameworks.

 * The main driver of the application is the ShazamKitHelper class.
 Here, SHSession is initialized, which handles communicating captured audio signatures with the Shazam servers.
-The helper also handles microphone audio capture, audio configuration, and session events such (e.g successful and failed matches).
+The helper also handles microphone audio capture, audio configuration, and session events (e.g successful and failed matches).

 * Song data returned from the helper class is stored in a custom BinarySong data type -> Consolidates SHMediaItem and Song (MusicKit) data into one.
 This is used to display detailed track information.